 - Add mayonnaise to the bowl and stir.
-Add optional ingredients like finely minced fresh onions, black pepper and/or parsley or other seasoning.
-NOTE: If your saltines are good and salty, you won't need to add any salt.
+Add optional ingredients like finely minced fresh onions, black pepper and/or parsley or other seasoning. of yoru choice NOTE: If your crackers are good and salty, you won't need to add any salt.

 - Crush saltine crackers to fill a ½ cup measuring cup, and add to the bowl.
 Don't pulverize them, leave them chunky.
 TIP: If you are short on tuna and need to stretch the recipe, leave them chunky and add an additional ¼ cup.

 - Heat a heavy-bottomed or cast iron pan to medium-high.
 (Or prepare the air fryer or lightly oil a sheet pan to oven fry.)